 You'll hear a lot about OFA and CERF when reading books about buying puppies.
 OFA is the Orthopedic Foundation for Animals and has a database for hereditary problems such as hip dysplasia, elbow dysplasia, and even eye and cardiac problems.
 CERF is the Canine Eye Registry Foundation that certifies that certain eye diseases aren't present.

 In all cases, your breeder should have had the puppy's parents certified free from hip dysplasia.
-Hip dysplasia isn't a big dog disease -- small dogs get it, too.
-Having the eyes certified is a good idea, plus any other certifications that look for problems that commonly occur in your puppy's breed.
+Hip dysplasia isn't just a big-dog disease—small dogs get it, too.
+Having the eyes certified is a good idea too, plus any other certifications that look for problems that commonly occur in your puppy's breed.
 It's not a guarantee that your puppy won't have these hereditary conditions, but it does help reduce the possibility.

-Sadly, there are people still out there who equate high price with quality.
-While in some cases you do get what you pay for, the reality is that puppy mill and backyard breeders see the prices reputable breeders charge and price their puppies to make a lot of money.
-That's why you can pay $1000 to $2000 per dog and still get a puppy mill puppy.
+Sadly, there are people still out there who equate high prices with quality.
+While in some cases you do get what you pay for, the reality is that puppy mills and backyard breeders see the prices reputable breeders charge and price their puppies to make a lot of money.
+That's why you can pay $1,000 to $2,000 per dog and still get a puppy mill puppy.

 You might argue that you'd do a better job with training, but be realistic.
 Everyone thinks that.
 If you're committed to taking your puppy to a trainer and working with him to prevent bad habits, then maybe.
 Or you may be kidding yourself and end up having a puppy with bad habits that you have to break.

-Why Buying from a Breeder Doesn't Indicate Quality
+3. Buying From a Breeder Doesn't Indicate Quality.

 So just because someone hangs out their shingle to sell puppies and offers them at a high price doesn't make a good or reputable breeder.